maratib/maratib.github.io/src/content/docs/guides/angular/angular-signals.md

 ```

 **Detailed Description - Signals vs RxJS:**

-While both Signals and RxJS handle reactivity, they solve different problems.
-RxJS is excellent for handling **event streams and asynchronous operations** - things that happen over time like HTTP requests, user events, or WebSocket messages.
-Signals are perfect for **synchronous state management** - the current value of something right now.
+- While both Signals and RxJS handle reactivity, they solve different problems.

+- RxJS is excellent for handling **event streams and asynchronous operations** - things that happen over time like HTTP requests, user events, or WebSocket messages.
+  -Signals are perfect for **synchronous state management** - the current value of something right now.

-The key difference is in the mental model: RxJS thinks in streams and time, while Signals think in values and reactivity.
-In modern Angular, you'll often use both together - Signals for component state and RxJS for async operations.
+**The key difference is in the mental model:**

+- RxJS thinks in streams and time.
+- Signals think in values and reactivity.
+- In modern Angular, you'll often use both together - Signals for component state and RxJS for async operations.

 ## 6. Advanced Signal Patterns